 - Has the doll been restored or repaired during its lifespan?

-- Is it chipped, dull, or show other signs of wear?
+- Is it chipped, dull, or showing other signs of wear?

 - Is there a serial number that an appraiser can identify?